-Africa Development is a journal of the Council for the Development of Economic and Social Research in Africa (CODESRIA).
-The main purpose of the journal is to provide a forum for African (and non-African) scholars to critically analyse the problems emanating from the continuous process of underdevelopment, past and present, taking place in Africa.
+Africa Development is a journal of the Council for the Development of Economic and Social Re- search in Africa (CODESRIA).1 The main purpose of the journal is to provide a forum for African (and non-African) scholars to critically analyse the problems emanating from the continuous process of underdevelopment, past and present, taking place in Africa.

 That underdevelopment of the African continent is a long-standing historical process that began even before the advent of formal colonialism, is now grudgingly accepted even by conservative scholars.
 The so-called Africanists had, until recently, presented us with a simplistic and factually incorrect view of the African past as being suspended in a 'traditional timelessness' where, since time immemorial, the varied social systems of African societies existed in a perfect, almost mechanical, harmony.
 At one point, European Africanists were arrogantly stating that African societies had no history (before colonization) because such societies did not possess a script with which to record events.
 (And in any case, since such societies were structurally harmonious and unchanging, i.e. not developing, there were no important events and processes worth recording!
 So even if some societies had an alphabet, this would have been used mainly to record marriage ceremonies, and to draw up genealogies!)
 This extreme, unscientific view has now of course been abandoned.
 It has been replaced by a more sophisticated school which holds that each African society in fact had its particular and glorious history.
-This African history, however, consists of tribal migration, tribal warfare and the building up of political institutions, from kinship to kingship.

-Tribal historians now abound in Africa, and needless to say the majority are Africans.
-This school of history is obviously an advance from the earlier ahistorical school.
+This is obviously an advance from the earlier ahistorical school.
 The historical process is immensely complex in any continent and there is an obvious need to record and explain past migrations as well as the evolution of political institutions.
 But this is only one aspect of Africa's historical development and, as some would argue, it is not the critical and fundamental aspect of Africa's history.
 Thus over-emphasis on tribal histories, however brilliant some of the individual studies may be, is a form of mystification and a diversion from the proper understanding of Africa's real history.